 Disposing of the estate of a loved one isn’t something people do very often. most people have never been involved in probating an estate before and they don’t know where to begin.
 That’s okay.
 We do, and we’re here to help.

-Dallas probate lawyer Q. Lynn Johnson provides caring and confidential legal help to guide you through the probate and estate administration process.
-Our attorney will assist you in performing your legal duties while relieving your stress and worries.
+Dallas lawyer Q. Lynn Johnson provides caring and confidential legal help to guide you through the probate and estate administration process.
+Our probate lawyer will assist you in performing your legal duties while relieving your stress and worries.
 Call our law office at 214-256-1888 for a free phone consultation.

 There are many good reasons you should choose to work with a probate attorney: Probate involves a lot of details.
 Everything needs to be done right and in a certain order or you could end up in court with unhappy heirs or an unsatisfied probate judge.

 - As an executor, personal representative, or an administrator you are legally responsible for ensuring the estate is handled properly.
 You can be held legally liable.